bricaud/gremlin-server/README.md

 docker run -p 8182:8182 -v ~/:/graph_file -it --name gremlin gremlin-container
 ```
 The server can be accessed on port 8182 and the graphson file will be saved in the home directory `~/`.
+Alternatively, you can pull the image from DockerHub [here](https://hub.docker.com/r/bricaud/gremlin-server/).

 A demo showing how to access the database with python is provided.
 Python 3 is required as well as the gremlin-python module.
 This module can be installed using: